Charles Town in Jefferson County, West Virginia — The American South (Appalachia)

 Jefferson County World War II Memorial

 Erected 1948 by Charlestown Ranson Board of Trade.

 Topics.
-This historical marker memorial is listed in this topic list: War, World II.
+This memorial is listed in this topic list: War, World II.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Jefferson County Courthouse (here, next to this marker); The Trial of John Brown (a few steps from this marker); John Yates (a few steps from this marker); New Central Restaurant Explore the Washington Heritage Trail / Afoot in Historic Charles TownCharles Washington's Town (within shouting distance of this marker); Charles Washington's Town (within shouting distance of this marker); Two Treason Trials (within shouting distance of this marker).
+Jefferson County Courthouse (here, next to this marker); The Trial of John Brown (a few steps from this marker); John Yates (a few steps from this marker); New Central Restaurant (a few steps from this marker); Explore the Washington Heritage Trail / Afoot in Historic Charles TownCharles Washington's Town (within shouting distance of this marker); Two Treason Trials (within shouting distance of this marker); Charles Washington Hall (within shouting distance of this marker).
 Touch for a list and map of all markers in Charles Town.

 Credits.
 This page was last revised on May 21, 2021.
 It was originally submitted on April 16, 2011, by Bill Coughlin of Woodland Park, New Jersey.
 This page has been viewed 663 times since then and 4 times this year.
 Photos: 1. submitted on May 21, 2021, by Devry Becker Jones of Washington, District of Columbia.
 2, 3. submitted on April 16, 2011, by Bill Coughlin of Woodland Park, New Jersey.